DeSantis builds national profile out of Trump’s view - NewsBreak

 Since then, however, DeSantis has transformed himself into a political heavyweight in his own right.

-Naughton, the GOP strategist who is also an opinion contributor for The Hill, said that DeSantis’s focus on his work as governor has already given him a leg up over most of his potential competitors in the 2024 Republican presidential primary.
+Naughton said that DeSantis’s focus on his work as governor has already given him a leg up over most of his potential competitors in a 2024 presidential matchup.